floriannr24/iRacing_WebApp/README.md

 - display all car classes (in multiclass races)
 - sort drivers from fastest to slowest (based on median)

-Feel free to explore these features and analyze your iRacing data! 🏎️📊

 ---- wip ----

 ![grafik](https://github.com/floriannr24/iRacing_WebApp/assets/104857253/ca0f968f-8904-4c6f-b192-bdbe36db9ac8)